PhoenixTales/wiki.gothicarchive.org/magic/dark-magic.md

 title: Dark Magic
 ---

+- according to alpha design doc `Spells`, the Demonic spells are of Magic Circles 7-11, while both Water and Fire spells are of Magic Circles 1-6

 ### Death To The Undead (IV)
 - also known as _Banish Undead_ or _Destroy Undead_
 - intuitively, this spell should be color-coded yellow (sun/light), but instead is color-coded purple (darkness)